osresearch/esp32-ttgo/README.md

 There doesn't seem to be any discussion of it in the SDK, nor is it described with pin needs to pull-down.

+OLED notes
+===

+The reset pin on the OLED needs to be controlled by the sketch.
+It does not seem to be included in the library.
+Pin 16 is the reset line and it should be brought low for a few ms, then held high the entire time the screen is to remain on.

+	#include <Wire.h>
+	#include <SSD1306.h>
+	#include <OLEDDisplayUi.h>

+	//OLED pins to ESP32 GPIOs via this connecthin:
+	//OLED_SDA -- GPIO4
+	//OLED_SCL -- GPIO15
+	//OLED_RST -- GPIO16

+	SSD1306 display(0x3c, 4, 15); // i2c address, SDA pin, SCL pin
+	OLEDDisplayUi ui( &display );

+	void setup()
+	{
+		pinMode(16,OUTPUT);
+		digitalWrite(16, LOW); // GPIO16 low to reset OLED
+		delay(50);
+		digitalWrite(16, HIGH); // GPIO16 must be high to turn on OLED
+		// ....
+	}